kachark/FormFlight/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local copy up and running follow these steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+DOT_assignment requires the following packages and subsequent dependencies in order to function.

-* Python v3.6.7
+* Python (>=3.6.7)
 * Numpy (>=1.15.4)
 * pandas (>=0.24.2)
 * Matplotlib (>=3.0.3)